 This course is intended to introduce the spectroscopic methods used in the modern determination of organic structures.
 This will primarily consist of the study of mass spectrometry (MS), infrared (IR) spectroscopy, and nuclear magnetic resonance (NMR) spectrometry.
 Some discussion will be devoted to instrumental methods, but the primary focus of the course will be acquiring skill in the interpretation of this spectral data.
 This course will include hands-on experience using instrumentation.
-(F) Prerequisites: CHEM 3212K
+(F even-numbered years) Prerequisites: CHEM 3212K

 CHEM 4430.
 Advanced Organic Chemistry.
 3-0-3 Units.

 Advanced topics in organic chemistry.
 Such topics include biomolecules, stereochemistry, physical organic chemistry, and heterocycles(F odd-numbered years)

 CHEM 4800.
 Service Learning in Chemistry.
 0-0-1-4 Unit.

 A lecture assistantship or laboratory assistantship within a chemistry course here at Dalton State.
 Repeatable for a maximum of 4 credit hours.(F,S,M)

 Prerequisites: Approval of both a faculty supervisor and department chair.

 A supervised, credit-earning work experience of one academic semester with a previously approved business firm, private agency or government agency.
 Repeatable for a maximum of 4 credit hours.
 (F,S,M).